 Furthermore, in another 2019 survey, only 49% of the teachers surveyed said they had received training that helped them use EdTech in innovative ways.
 Only 25% said they were provided with timely and relevant research and guidance about which innovations were effective.

 Now, with many more students using EdTech to learn remotely, the lessons of online learning research regarding teacher preparation and support are critical.
 Studies suggest that new technical skills, including an understanding of the privacy and cybersecurity elements of technology, will be necessary.
 So will a focus on clear and consistent communication protocols, such as setting learning targets and work-completion expectations with students.
 Training, ideally, should be continuous and collaborative, aligned with professional development best practices, and flexible enough to keep up with the ever-changing nature of technology itself.

 How Payroll Network Helps Schools Succeed

 Payroll Network allows you to eliminate the time-consuming and manual tasks that challenge educators.
-We help schools succeed by providing personal service and a unified Human Capital Management (HCM) platform delivering Payroll, Talent, Time, Tax, HR, Benefits, Compliance and Workforce Management.
+We help schools succeed by providing personal service and a unified Human Capital Management (HCM) platform delivering Payroll, Talent, Time, Tax, HR, Benefits, Compliance, and Workforce Management.
 Let us help you and your team reach your full potential.
 While your students count on you, you can count on us.
-Download our free cybersecurity think pieces and share tips and best practices with your community.
-To learn more about the Payroll Network people platform and how we can help optimize school operations, call 301.339.6001.
-It’s easy to start and we’ll even give you one month free.
+Download our free Cybersecurity Toolkit and share tips and best practices with your community.
+To learn more about the Payroll Network people platform and how we can help optimize school operations, call 301.339.6001 or contact us here.
+It’s easy to start, and we’ll even give you one month free.